|

 demand from beer and feed industry is estimated to be around 60,000

 tonnes and 25,000 tonnes respectively.
+However, rising

 demand for beer among India's urban young consumers is leading to